Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 #### *Daybreak*

-Reflexively Spend 2 Anima.
 Nothing can outrun the advancing light of a sunrise.
-Immediately Strike your target again.
+Reflexively Spend 2 Anima and immediately Strike your target again.
 This does not take an action.
+This may be used once per Combat without a Strife to reset the limit.

 ### Zenith